LinGill21/Lindsay-Gillespie-about-me/README.md

 This repository is an about me for 44 - 563 -03.
 Where I will use web site creation techniques I learned in class.
 To create a web page to share information about me.
-Have added on Javascript function to get a person favorite animal and food and combine
+Have added on Javascript function to get a person favorite animal and food and combine Ajax is on index local storage is on getting to know you

 ## Recommended Tools
 To publish a github page